riker-rs/website/docs/scheduling.md

 ctx.cancel_schedule(id);
 ```

-Cancelling a schedule removes it from the timer and the message will no longer be sent.
+Canceling a schedule removes it from the timer and the message will no longer be sent.

 Some example use cases of message scheduling include: